rcst/rim/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed NOTE about comparison of returned value from class() to a character vector, now using function isa()
+* fixed the test failures under Fedora 36